I worked with the distillery owner to craft a crest that incorporates the missions and branches of his new business.

 It’s a fluid document that will help reinforce my client's visual identity across the web, social media, and printed communications.
 My client can send this style guide to a web designer or other graphic artist as he creates more messaging for his distillery.

-I created a variety of versions of the logo, to be used across the web and on labeling and signage.
+I created several versions of the logo, to be used across the web and on labeling and signage.

 The symbols on the crest carry rich meaning for the business.